yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 #### --max_clock_skew_usec

-The expected maximum clock skew, in microseconds (µs), between any two nodes in your deployment.
+The expected maximum clock skew, in microseconds (µs), between any two services in your deployment.

 Default: `50000` (50,000 µs = 50ms)